-A move to Assisted Living or Long Term Care is a positive opportunity for a resident and their family.
+A move to assisted living communities in St. Louis or Long Term Care is a positive opportunity for a resident and their family.
 Robin Garnett, Director of Health Services at Laclede Groves, an LSS Life Plan Community in Webster Groves, Missouri, has seen this with many families over her 11 years with Lutheran Senior Services.
 Every day, she and her team make sure residents have what they need to live life to the fullest.
 This includes everything from clinical and medical needs to housekeeping and social services.
 Here Garnett, who loves being able to help people in different ways, shares advice on how families can make this transition a smoother one for their loved one and for themselves.

 What advice would you give to a family whose loved one is moving to Assisted Living?